stemkit-collection/stemkit-git/README.md

 the facility's script folder into your `PATH` variable for even more value.

 First thing first, let's create a workspace.
-All the examples here assume that folder `~/projects` exists, otherwise please create it manually before trying the commands below.
+All the examples here assume that folder `~/projects` exists, otherwise please create it manually or use another location for your local repository before trying the commands below.

 ### Quick workspace creation